Stage 1 students on the Life cycles excursion searching for plants and animals in different life stages in Field of Mars Reserve

 Learning intentions

-Students will explore the reserve on a bushwalk, locating and observing different life stages of various native plants and animals and describing how their external features change as they grow.
+Students on a bushwalk observing native plants and animals and describing how their features change as they grow

 Essential information